backmesh/openai-react-native/README.md

 npm i backmesh/openai-react-native
 ```

-And then instantiate the client
+And then instantiate the client:

 ```typescript
 const client = new OpenAI({